PaulleDemon/Quickkle-support/terms&conditions.md

 -  Mastercard
 -  UPI

 You agree to provide current, complete, and accurate purchase and account information for all purchases made via the Services.
 You further agree to promptly update account and payment information, including email address, payment method, and payment card expiration date, so that we can complete your transactions and contact you as needed.
 Sales tax will be added to the price of purchases as deemed required by us.
 We may change prices at any time.
-All payments shall be in US dollars.
+All payments shall be in Indian Rupees.

 You agree to pay all charges at the prices then in effect for your purchases and any applicable shipping fees, and you authorise us to charge your chosen payment provider for any such amounts upon placing your order.
 We reserve the right to correct any errors or mistakes in pricing, even if we have already requested or received payment.